conversationai/wikidetox/README.md

  * Which are the more recent comments?
 Can we visualizse when comments happen?
  * Can we cluster comments by topic in a meaningful way?
  * Can we make the visualization live, so that new comments 'fly' in when they are sent to wikipedia?
  * Other cool ideas?
-File an issue with you idea :)
+File an issue with your idea :)

 ## Notes

-This code is an experimental Conversation AI project; it is not an official Google product.
+This code is an experimental Wikimedia & Conversation AI project; it is not an official Google product.